NSW 2009, Australia

 Putting a contract clause on liquidated damages provides some sort of security, but unliquidated damages make room for unforeseen circumstances.
 So, including this clause would require a good grasp of what is to come for the construction project.

-You should note a liquidated damages contract clause as a preventive measure for any construction delays or contract breaches.
-It gives some sort of financial assurance to the builder or the homeowner when a contractor messes up.
+You should take note of a liquidated damages contract clause as a preventive measure for any construction delay or contract breach that may arise.
+It gives some sort of financial assurance to the builder or the homeowner should the contractor mess up.

-It makes the contractor do their work properly, prompting them to render their services skillfully and on schedule.
-This also serves as a measure for both parties to follow the contract properly or else pay extra.
-The one who makes the contract breach should take responsibility for the other party’s inconvenience.
+It pushes the contractor to do their work properly, prompting them to render their services skillfully and on schedule.
+This also serves as a measure for both parties to follow the contract properly, or else pay extra.
+The party who commits contractual breach should take responsibility for the other party’s inconvenience.

-So, it becomes important to take into consideration what can happen during construction and note the possible cost of any potential risk.
+So, it’s important to take into consideration what can happen during construction, and note the possible cost of any potential risk.

 Contracts Specialist can help you make a wise decision on whether or not you should include a liquidated damages clause in your contract or not.
 Our construction lawyer can help you go over your construction contracts, including contract clauses that you should and should not include.
 We are happy to help you make better decisions that will lead to the success of the construction project.

-We can also help you enforce your rights in claiming liquidated damages whether in court or tribunal.
-We are very familiar with the legal processes of Fair Trading and NCAT as well as other court proceedings, so you would be guided in what to do.
+We can also help you enforce your rights in claiming liquidated damages, whether in tribunal or in courts.
+We are very familiar with the legal processes in Fair Trading and NCAT as well as other court proceedings, so you would be guided on what to do.